 A zoom binocular 10-30 x 60 can produce a magnification of 10 to 30 times.
-Certainly a great feature but it's impossible to look at the picture without wobbling.
+It's certainly a great feature, but it's impossible to look at the picture without wobbling.
 You might need a tripod for a more static image.

 The difference between 8x and 10x magnification is not that big.
 They are easier to handle compared to those with 20x more magnification.

 It describes the distance from the left to the right edge at 1000 yards.

 If binoculars have a field of view of 367 feet/1000 yards, the user will see a 367 feet wide field of view at a distance of 1000 yards.